 Upon completion of this offering, we will have 1,200,000 ADSs outstanding, representing 12,000,000 ordinary shares, or approximately 10.6% of our outstanding ordinary shares, assuming the underwriter does not exercise its over-allotment option to purchase additional ADSs.
 All of the ADSs sold in this offering will be freely transferable by persons other than by our "affiliates" without restriction or further registration under the Securities Act.
 Sales of substantial amounts of the ADSs in the public market could adversely affect prevailing market prices of the ADSs.
 Prior to this offering, there has been no public market for our ordinary shares or the ADSs.
-The ADSs have been approved for listing on the Nasdaq Capital Market under the symbol "BPTS" but we cannot assure you that a regular trading market will develop in the ADSs.
+We have applied to list the ADSs on the Nasdaq Capital Market under the symbol "BPTS" but we cannot assure you that a regular trading market will develop in the ADSs.